Get To Know Nicole

 And of course, Nicole is deeply committed to her own ongoing personal development and growth.

-She meditates daily, prays morning and night, reads extensively, and practices yoga.
+She meditates daily, prays in the morning and at night, reads extensively, and practices yoga.